tomerm/MLClassification/TrainAndTest/README.md

 reports | yes/no | Calculate and save reports (**TBD**)
-reportsPath | <path> | Path to the folder containing reports saveResources | yes/no | Collect artifacts for runtime resourcesPath | <path> | Path to the folder containing collected artifacts
+reportsPath | <path> | Path to the folder containing reports saveResources | yes/no | Collect artifacts for runtime resourcesPath | <path> | Path to the folder containing collected artifacts.
+Content of this folder should be copied into folder /app/resources belonging to repository MLClassificationDocker.

+_Note: folder `resourcePath` will contain only those resources, which belong to the models, tested in current pipe._